Laylo/laylo-partner-node/README.md

 	`+13101234567`.
 We recommend validating phone numbers using the library `libphonenumber-js` before sending them. */ phone?: string;

-  /** If this is true then the user will be subscribed to your customer when they send Laylo emails and texts.
+  /** If this is true then the user will be subscribed to your customer when they send Laylo texts.
 If you pass a phone number then the user will be sent a confirmation text.
+Ensure that you have provided the user with the proper terms, conditions, and policies. */ smsMarketingConsent?: boolean;
-	Ensure that you have provided the user with the proper terms, conditions, and policies. */ marketingConsent?: boolean;
+  /** If this is true then the user will be subscribed to your customer when they send Laylo emails.
+Ensure that you have provided the user with the proper terms, conditions, and policies. */ emailMarketingConsent?: boolean;

   /** Add additional metadata about the user that you want to see on the event. */
   [key: string]: string | boolean | number;